tarbensen/tarbensen/README.md

 - 👋 Hi, I’m @tarbensen
 - 👀 I’m interested in electronics and programming.
-- 🌱 I’m currently working on private projects, but I hope to publish some here one day.
+- 🌱 I’m currently working on private projects, but I hope to publish something here one day.
 - 📫 How to reach me: jan@tarbensen.dk

 <!---